Bridgewater Twp. Board wants to increase its numbers

-The Bridgewater Township Board of Supervisors is looking to increase the number of board members from three to five.
+The Bridgewater Township Board of Supervisors is looking to increase its number of members from three to five.

 The board on Wednesday unanimously agreed to have the proposal on the township election ballot in March.